-- Receiving and processing vendor invoices; entering invoices into QuickBooks with proper coding.
+- Receiving and processing vendor invoices; entering invoices into accounting software with proper coding

-- Preparing AP reports or other vendor reports as needed.
+- Preparing annual vendor 1099s, AP reports or other vendor reports as needed

 Accounts receivable/cash management duties include:

-- Preparing accounts receivable invoices and entering into QuickBooks.
+- Preparing accounts receivable invoices and entering into accounting software

 - Coding deposits to proper account, entering receipts, and filing documentation.